okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-native-sso/main/index.md

 ### Obtain the policy ID

 Make a request to obtain the policy ID for the policy that you just created in the "Configure Native SSO for your Okta org" section.
-In this use case example, we are using the "default" Custom Authorization Server, so the `{authorizationServerID}` is `default`.
+In this example, we are using the "default" Custom Authorization Server, so the `{authorizationServerID}` is `default`.

 **Request example**